NEW STUDY: ALUMINUM DOES LEAK INTO LOW PH ACIDIC DRINKS LIKE KOMBUCHA

 Many rushed headlong into making the switch, and in doing so ignored the best practise guidelines and warnings from those who know a thing or two about these things; the brewing industry itself:

 Clearly, most kombucha brewers thought they knew better.
-The rush from glass to aluminium was swift, with many justifying the switch by pointing out that cans are easier to recycle, more sustainable, don’t let in natural light, easier to transport, and ultimately are cheaper to produce.
-Everything, in fact, except the potential impact to health of customers consuming an acidic live beverage from a porous plastic-coated aluminium can transited hundreds, thousands of miles in varying temperatures and conditions.
+The rush from glass to aluminium was swift, with many justifying the switch by pointing out that cans are easier to recycle, more sustainable, don’t let in natural light, are easier to transport and, ultimately, cheaper to produce.
+Everything, in fact, except the potential impact to health of customers consuming an acidic live (i.e. active) beverage from a flimsy porous plastic-coated aluminium can transited hundreds if not thousands of miles in varying temperatures and conditions.

 Trade representative asleep on the job